renatoramossilva/ta-be-pn/README.md

 ## Project Setup

-To set up the project, you need to following this steps:
+There are two ways to set up the project:

+  - Localhost
+  - Docker container

+### Running on the localhost

 Initialize the application using `uvicorn` command:

 ```bash
 > poetry run uvicorn app.main:app --reload